The Origin of Global Positioning SystemRewire Security

-Brad Parkinson (center), Frank Butterfield of The Aerospace Corporation and Cdr.
+Brad Parkinson (centre), Frank Butterfield of The Aerospace Corporation and Cdr.
 Bill Huston of the U.S. Navy discussing GPS in the early 1970s.
 A model of a phase-one GPS satellite is on the table at the far right.

 In 1972 the first GPS receiver prototype tests took place in White Sands Missile Range, New Mexico.
 Back then its uses were solely military, guiding planes and bombs to their targets.
-It wasn’t until 1983 when a Korean airliner was shot down because it strayed into the soviet territory, that the system was opened for public use.
-In 1998 Al Gore increased the budget of the project to make it public and more civilian-friendly, since then the use of GPS receivers has rocketed and it has been used in vehicles and a variety of technological devices.
+It wasn’t until 1983 when a Korean airliner was shot down because it strayed into the Soviet territory, that the system was opened for public use.
+In 1998, Al Gore increased the budget of the project to make it public and more civilian-friendly, since then the use of GPS receivers has skyrocketed and it has been used in vehicles and a variety of technological devices.
 Today, a vehicle tracker can be used for locating your vehicle anywhere on the planet.

 White Sands Missile Range, New Mexico, in 1972 Aerospace Corporation engineer Al Gallegly (left) and Grumman engineer M. Moore testing a transmitter for the 621B system.

 This stunning technology has truly revolutionised the way the world functions in the 21st century.
-In 4 may 1993, Aerospace shared the nation’s most prestigious aeronautical award, the “Collier Trophy” as a member of the GPS team.
+On 4 May 1993, Aerospace shared the nation’s most prestigious aeronautical award, the “Collier Trophy” as a member of the GPS team.
 Dr Ivan Getting’s efforts were awarded in 2002.
 He shared the “Charles Stark Draper Prize of the National Academy of Engineering” with Bradford Parkinson.
-Thanks to the vision and extraordinary works of this men, more than 3 billion GPS receivers and tracking devices are being used in vehicles by individuals and corporations in 2017.
+Thanks to the vision and extraordinary works of these men, more than 3 billion GPS receivers and tracking devices are being used in vehicles by individuals and corporations in 2017.